I'm a San Francisco-based freelance writer and blogger with nearly 10 years of writing experience behind me.

-Caffeine may be something that we consume on a daily basis but that doesn't diminish the fact that it's a serious drug.
+We consume caffeine on a daily basis but that doesn't diminish the fact that it's a serious drug.
 People who regularly have caffeine in their diets realize this when they fail to get their daily dose of caffeine and begin to suffer from drug withdrawal symptoms.
 The most common of these is the "caffeine headache" or "caffeine withdrawal headache".
-Unfortunately, the most commonly recommended treatment for the caffeine headache is to consume some caffeine.
+Unfortunately, the most commonly recommended treatment for caffeine headache is to consume some caffeine.
 For people who are trying to cut back on caffeine, this isn't a solution.
 In fact, it's just a way of perpetuating the problem.

-6 Tricks to Get Rid of a Caffeine-Withdrawl Headache
+Six Tricks to Get Rid of That Headache

 - Take a nap.
 Sometimes it is possible to just sleep through the withdrawal headache.
 If you're in a position to take a nap during your day, this could be a way to resolve the problem.
 This is especially true if you are trying to cut caffeine out of your diet since chances are that you're going to be tired anyway.